A significant winter storm will plow through the East. But snow, rain or ice is still in question - KTVZ

 In some places, including Des Moines, Iowa, snow will begin to fall Friday.
 “The duration of snowfall is likely to be from 14 to 20 hours in most locations which should allow for widespread accumulation of over 4 inches and some locations exceeding 8 or more inches,” said the National Weather Service in Des Moines.

-Driving conditions will quickly become extremely dangerous for these areas, as the roads quickly fill with snow.
+Driving conditions will quickly become extremely dangerous for these areas, as the roads fill with snow.

 “Visibility will also be greatly reduced within heavy snow bands with rates up to one inch per hour and during periods of gusty winds,” said the prediction center.